-With Skills, you are now able to teach Claude specific workflows, tools, and processes.
-When you create a skill, you're giving Claude a playbook it can reference whenever you need a particular type of help—whether that's generating reports in your company's format, cleaning and using data the way you normally do, or pulling and analyzing CRM data your way.
+With Skills, you are able to teach Claude specific workflows, tools, and processes.
+By creating a skill, you're giving Claude a playbook it can reference whenever you need a particular type of help—whether that's generating reports in your company's format, cleaning and using data the way you normally do, or pulling and analyzing CRM data your way.

 There are two paths for creating skills.
 You can create skills by writing the files yourself for full control over structure and implementation.
 See How to create custom skills and Skills authoring best practices for that approach.